gcapu/cheatsheets-1/CONTRIBUTING.md

 ## Adding a new cheatsheet

-To add a new cheatsheet, simply create a new `.md` file in the root of the project.
-Follow the format of existing cheatsheets like `tailwind.md` or `css.md`.
+To add a new cheatsheet, simply create a new `.md` file in the `cheatsheets/` directory.
+Follow the format of existing cheatsheets.

 ## Testing